 I Want to be a Paralegal ...
 Now What?

 The idea of working in the legal field has long been at least a little intriguing to you.
 You’ve always been drawn in by the captivating courtroom dramas and legal documentaries found across our media landscape, but until now, actually taking the steps to becoming a legal professional hasn’t been on your to-do list.
 After learning more about the work of a paralegal and how it compares with becoming a lawyer, you’re starting to feel the itch to make it happen.
-After all, the Bureau of Labor Statistics (BLS) projects employment of paralegals to grow by 12 percent from 2020 through 2030 and reports that the 2020 median annual salary for this role was $52,920.1
+After all, the Bureau of Labor Statistics (BLS) projects employment of paralegals to grow by 12 percent from 2020 through 2030.1

 While these factors may have provided you some additional clarity in the direction you’d like to take your potential legal career, you still need to learn more about the path ahead of you.
 So, what comes next for those who’ve decided they want to become a paralegal?
 In this article we’ll provide the information you need to move forward with becoming a paralegal.